Hebgbs/RVGLwithFriends/quickstart.md

 ## Software

 ### Acquisition
 **RVGL**, or _Re-Volt OpenGL_ is a modern take on a timeless classic.
-Originally made as "Re-Volt" in 1997 by Acclaim Entertainment (RIP), thhhis game places you at the perspective of an R / C vehicle, typically driving in life-size environments.
+Originally made as "Re-Volt" in 1997 by Acclaim Entertainment (RIP), this game places you at the perspective of an R / C vehicle, typically driving in life-size environments.
 RVGL comes with it modern netplay code, new features for content creators and the capability to use multiple processor cores if a user wishes to do as such. **You will need this content to play.**

 <table>
   <tr><th colspan="2">Select your system architecture:</th></tr>